subham73/ms_gthub_copilot_hackathon/README.md

 ### Installation
 1. Clone the repository.
-2. Install the required dependencies using `pip install requests argparse`.
+2. Install the required dependencies using `pip install requests argparse datetime math`.

 ### Running the Tool
 1. Open the terminal and navigate to the project directory.